Indians beat Cubs 4-0, lose Civale to finger injury - WHIZ News

 Chicago lost for the sixth time in eight games, and Javier Báez was pulled by manager David Ross after the shortstop made an embarrassing mental mistake.
 Adbert Alzolay (4-6) permitted three runs over 4 2/3 innings in his return from the 10-day injured list after being sidelined by a blister on his right middle finger.

+“I blame it on myself.
+I lost the count of the outs,” he said.
+“We talked about it.
+We are on the same page, and I’ll be there tomorrow to help the team.”

 Sergio Alcántara replaced Báez in the field and was unable to throw out Harold Ramirez on an infield single leading off the fifth.
-After Bradley bounced into a fielder’s choice, Naylor hit a drive to right-center for a two-run homer, making it 3-0.
+After Bradley bounced into a fielder’s choice, Naylor hit a drive to right-center for a two-run homer on the ninth pitch of his at-bat, making it 3-0.

+“I was just trying to be as patient as I could and foul off as many as I could just to get ready for that right one,” Naylor said.

 Bradley connected in the second, and the Indians added another run in the eighth when Cesar Hernandez scampered home on a wild pitch by Tommy Nance.